CARES Act Benefits and Implementation

 Under FPUC, eligible individuals will receive an additional $600 per week in addition to their weekly benefit amount from another unemployment compensation program.
 Claimants do not need to request the FPUC payment.

 This FPUC payment is 100% federally funded.
 An employer’s experience rating account will not be charged or impacted by this additional payment.

 - Individuals who are collecting regular Unemployment Compensation (UC)

 - Individuals receiving unemployment compensation pursuant to the following programs:

 - Disaster Unemployment Assistance (DUA)

-DLR began issuing this benefit the week beginning March 29, 2020, which is the first week a claimant can be compensated on this benefit; the last week is the week ending July 25, 2020.
+DLR began issuing this benefit the week beginning March 29, 2020, which is the first week a claimant can be compensated on this benefit; the last week is the claim week ending Saturday, July 25, 2020.
 Claimants do not need to separately request the FPUC payment but should continue to file a regular weekly request for payment.
 The additional $600 weekly payment will be paid with the regular weekly payment via the method selected by the claimant.

 Please keep in mind you cannot quit your job and continue to draw these benefits.
 If you refuse to return to work without a documented medical note consistent with the Families First Act, you will be disqualified from ALL benefits including the $600 payment.

 Additionally, if your employer receives a loan under the PayCheck Protection Act and places you back on the payroll, full time, you will no longer be eligible for unemployment or FPUC benefits.